Eyjafjallajokull/pyga/README.md

 ## Project status: preparing first release

+PyGa is a flexible, object-oriented framework for developing genetic algorithms in Python.

+## Features

+* Pluggable architecture -- source code is decoupled into many independent classes which can be used to build custom solutions.
+* Batteries included -- most common selection strategies and evolutionary operators are already implemented.

 ## Installation

 Until first release, package will not be published to pip repository.
-So the only way to obtain code is to do `git clone` or download zip.
+Currently the only way to obtain code is to do `git clone` or download zip.

-## Usage
+## Getting Started

+Note: You should be familiar with how genetic algorithms work and what are basic components of the process.

 ```
 engine = GenerationalEvolutionEngine()